cloud66/help-old/_posts/stack-features/2012-01-04-deploy-hooks.md

         <h3>Important</h3>

-        <p>Deployment hooks that have your STACK&#95;PATH as a destination and that occur before the application has actually created the folder (eg. first&#95;thing, before&#95;rails etc) will cause permission errors during your code deployment.</p>
+        <p>Deploy hooks that have your STACK&#95;PATH as a destination and that occur before the application has actually created the folder (eg. first&#95;thing, before&#95;rails etc) will cause permission errors during your code deployment.</p>
 </div>

 Currently the following hook points are available: